edin-m/node-vagrant/README.md

 vagrant.versionStatus(function(err, out) {});

 // view global status
-//you can specify '--prune' as additional argument.
+// you can specify '--prune' as additional argument.
 By default global-status is based on a cache,
-//prune removes invalid entries from the list.
+// prune removes invalid entries from the list.
-//Note that this is much more time consuming than simply listing the entries. vagrant.globalStatus(function(err, out) {});
+// Note that this is much more time consuming than simply listing the entries. vagrant.globalStatus(function(err, out) {});
 vagrant.globalStatus('--prune', function(err, out) {});